6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Day 4: Siena

-Dedicate a full day to exploring the medieval city of Siena:
+Dedicate a full day to exploring the medieval city of

 - Marvel at the stunning Gothic architecture of Siena Cathedral

-- Relax in the shell-shaped Piazza del Campo, home to the famous Palio horse race
+- Relax in the shell shaped Piazza del Campo, home to the famous Palio horse race

 - Climb the Torre del Mangia for spectacular views